kantologist/multiagent-sac/Navigation/report.md

 ### Model Architecture

-The neural network model used for functional approximation was an MLP with 2 hidden layers.
+The neural network model used for functional approximation was an MLP with 2 hidden layers of hidden size 64 and 32.
 The input layer recieves the state with a size of 37 while the output layer has 4 unit which corresponds to the size of the action.

 ### Parameters